ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 The Largest Book in the World.
 The trustees of the British Museum
 are in treaty for the purchase of a copy
-of the largest book in the worl
+of the largest book in the world
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:whi:batch_whi_carrie_ver01:data:sn85033295:00271768795:1877080801:0278/pct:50.633914,4.622960,14.329107,33.664630/!600,600/0/default.jpg"/>
 </td>